Ubax/a11y-kata/4-pitfalls/4.01-alternative_text/README.md

 # 4.1.
 Alternative Text

-In this exercise, your task is to enhance the accessibility of the images on the page [before.html](./before.html).
+In this exercise, your task is to enhance the accessibility of the images on the page [before.html](https://ubax.github.io/a11y-kata/4-pitfalls/4.01-alternative_text/before.html) ([code source](./before.html)).

 Additionally, you can refer to the [after.html](after.html) file to compare your solutions.